 This event is usually held in the parking lot in front of Duke’s and shows off a number of classic cars.
 Hot rods, street rods, muscle cars and more are all on display from early in the day until the fireworks go off.
 In the evening, there is a trophy presentation for the best in show.

-The Freedom Fair fireworks are very possibly the best fireworks you will find in Tacoma, whether on July 4th or any other day.
+The Freedom Fair fireworks are hands-down the best fireworks you will find in Tacoma and the entire South Sound, whether on July 4th or any other day.
 A barge located just off the center of the Waterfront festival area fires off the firework shells, meaning that you can have a good view of the fireworks just about anywhere up or down Ruston Way.
 Fireworks chosen range in shell size from three to ten inches, and some reach a height of about a quarter of a mile into the air before exploding!
+This display is second only to Seattle's Gas Works Park fireworks, but the ability to view the show anywhere along the Waterfront or even on surrounding neighborhood streets (since the surrounding neighborhood is on a hill) offers tons of great places to see.
 The display is colorful and amazing and starts at 10:10 p.m.

 Getting to the Freedom Fair

-Driving: Public parking is located at Ruston Way and Ferdinand Street and costs about $15 per car.
-To get to this lot, go to N 46th Street, turn on Ferdinand, and follow Ferdinand down the hill to Ruston Way.
+Driving: Public parking is located at Ruston Way and N. Ferdinand Street and costs $20 per car.
+To get to this lot, go to N. 46th Street, turn on Ferdinand, and follow Ferdinand down the hill to Ruston Way.
 Ruston Way is closed to all car traffic for the entire day, so keep this in mind when planning your way around.